 WHAT TIME IS THE RACE?

-The race will start on Sunday, May 9 at 3:30 p.m.
-ET and will be broadcast on FS1.
+The race will be on Sunday, Sept.
+5 at 6 p.m.
+ET and be broadcast on NBCSN.

 CAN I LISTEN ON THE RADIO?

-The race will be available on MRN Radio affiliates as well as SiriusXM NASCAR Radio (Channel 90).
+The race will be available on MRN Radio as well as SiriusXM NASCAR Radio.

 CAN I STREAM ONLINE?

-It varies, but this link allows fans to find the channel by entering their zip code and selecting their television provider.
+It varies, but this link allows fans to find the channel by entering their zip code.

 WHAT ELSE DO I NEED TO KNOW?